Frickeldave/ContainerBase/pwsh/README.md

 # Powershell container image (fd_pwsh) for the frickeldave infrastructure

-This describes the base images fro the whole frickeldave infrastructure.
+This describes the base images for all powershell based containers for the whole frickeldave infrastructure.

+Go [back](./../README.md) to the root of the documentation.

 ## Source for this image

-The image is based on the official alpine image, stored on [docker hub](https://hub.docker.com/_/alpine) and is extended with powershell.
+The image is based on the frickeldave alpine image [alpine image](./../alpine/README.md).

 ## Quick reference